 Toss squash and potatoes in a bit of olive oil and roast at 450-degrees for about 45 minutes.

 Sautee the onions and garlic until onions are soft.
 Add white wine and simmer until wine is reduced by half.
 Add the herbs 3/4 of the roasted squash and potatoes.
 Add broth and bring to a boil.
-Once boiling, reduce to a simmer, and simm
+Once boiling, reduce to a simmer, and simmer for 5 minutes.

 Combine the puree, remaining roasted squash and potatoes, and corn in the pot.
 Add milk.
 Salt and pepper to taste.